-- 1. Has the operation developed written procedures to decommission cyanide facilities at the cessation of operations? - 2.
-Does the plan include an implementation schedule for decommissioning activities? - 3.
-Does the operation review its decommissioning procedures for cyanide facilities during the life of the operation and revise them as needed? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.5.1?
+- 1. Verify that the operation has developed and implemented procedures to decommission cyanide facilities at the cessation of operations. - 2.
+Ensure that the decommissioning plan includes an implementation schedule for decommissioning activities.

+3. Confirm that the operation reviews its decommissioning procedures for cyanide facilities during the life of the operation and revises them as needed.

 Code of Practice 5.5.2: Establish an assurance mechanism capable of fully funding cyanide related decommissioning activities.
-(GGMC)

-- 1. Has the operation developed an estimate of the cost to fully fund third party implementation of the cyanide-related decommissioning measures as identified in its site decommissioning or closure plan? - 2.
-Does the operation review and update the cost estimate at least every five years and when revisions to the plan are made that effect cyanide-related decommissioning activities? - 3.
-Has the operation established a financial mechanism approved by the applicable jurisdiction to cover the estimated costs for cyanide-related decommissioning activities as identified in its decommissioning and closure strategy?
-If so, no further demonstration is required to comply with this Standard of Practice. - 4.
-If the applicable jurisdiction does not require financial guarantees, has the operation established a mechanism other than self-insurance or self-guarantee to cover estimated costs for the cyaniderelated decommissioning activities as identified in its decommissioning and closure strategy?
-If so, no further demonstration is required to comply with this Standard of Practice.

-5. If the operation has established self-insurance or self-guarantee as a financial assurance mechanism, has the operation provided a statement by a qualified financial auditor that it has sufficient financial strength to fulfill this obligation as demonstrated by an accepted financial evaluation methodology?
+- Confirm that the operation has developed an estimate of and made budgetary provisions for the cost to fully fund third party implementation of the cyanide-related decommissioning measures as identified in its site decommissioning or closure plan. - 2.
+Verify that the operation reviews and updates the cost estimate at least every five years and when revisions to the plan are made that effect cyanide-related decommissioning activities. - 3.
+Verify that the operation has established a financial mechanism approved by the applicable jurisdiction to cover the estimated costs for cyanide-related decommissioning activities as identified in its decommissioning and closure strategy. - 4.
+If the applicable jurisdiction does not require financial guarantees, confirm that the operation established a mechanism other than self-insurance or self-guarantee to cover estimated costs for the cyanide-related decommissioning activities as identified in its decommissioning and closure strategy. - 5.
+If the operation has established self-insurance or self-guarantee as a financial assurance mechanism, Verify that the operation has provided a statement by a chartered financial auditor that it possess sufficient financial strength to fulfill this obligation as demonstrated by an accepted financial evaluation methodology.